 - Cost for DIY replacement: About $300 to $1,500.
 Installing a bumper yourself can help you save on labor costs, but the price of the bumper can still be hefty, especially if your car is a rare or luxury model.
 Installing a new bumper involves ordering one (either new or aftermarket) that matches your vehicle’s make and model, removing the old, damaged bumper, and then replacing it with the new one.
 You may also need to spray the new bumper to match the color of your car, using the method detailed above.

-For more about bumpers, our article explains whether or not it’s legal to drive without a bumper.
+For more about bumpers, our article explains whether or not it’s legal to drive without one.